Floydlang/floyd/Docs/Floyd script reference.md

 - clients should not need changing if we make a member variable part of the invariant
 - clients should not need changing if a function is a altered to have access / not access to privates.

-Advice: Encapsule invariant into the smallest struct possible: big structs may want to nest many structs instead of having complex invariant. ### only allow one invariant per struct?
+Advice: Encapsule invariant into the smallest struct possible: big structs may want to nest many structs instead of having complex invariant.

+**??? idea: only allow one invariant per struct? **

 All you need to do upgrade a simple struct to an advance struct is to wrap its data in a state {}.
 Now all member access is blocked by clients, but you can still: